 Web Accessibility Coordinator & Developer

-Full time position available on or after April 6, 2020 in Communications & Public Affairs.
+Full-time position available on or after April 1, 2021 in Communications and Public Affairs.

-Under the general supervision of the Director for Communications and Creative Services and the lead direction of the Senior Web & Electronic Communications Developer, the Web Accessibility Coordinator & Developer provides the entire university with professional technical expertise ensuring the development, revision, publication and maintenance of accessible web content.
-The Coordinator employs Section 508 of the Rehabilitation Act, Web Content Accessibility Guidelines (WCAG), related disability law and California State University (CSU) policy as each applies to web content accessibility.
-The position will be fluent in all aspects of web development and will aid and backup the Senior Web & Electronic Communications Developer as needed.
+Under the general supervision of the Director for Communications and Creative Services and the lead direction of the Senior Web and Electronic Communications Developer, the incumbent provides the entire university with professional technical expertise ensuring the development, revision, publication and maintenance of accessible web content.
+The incumbent employs Section 508 of the Rehabilitation Act, Web Content Accessibility Guidelines (WCAG), related disability law and California State University (CSU) policy as each applies to web content accessibility.
+The position will be fluent in all aspects of web development and will aid and backup the Senior Web and Electronic Communications Developer as needed.